 Step 4: Project the Beam:

 Now, you can project the laser lines according to your requirements.
-Some rotary laser levels allow only horizontal or vertical projection, some allow both, and some even have more projecting options.
-You can choose this from the control panel.
+For example, some rotary laser levels allow only horizontal or vertical projection, some allow both, and some even have more project options.
+Again, you can choose this from the control panel.